1927–28 Cardiff City F.C. season: January–May

 On 7 January, Cardiff met bottom placed side Sheffield Wednesday at Ninian Park, with a crowd of under 10,000 for the third time during the year.
 However, they were unable to live up to their higher placing and were held to a 1–1 draw.
 Due to FA Cup commitments, Cardiff played only one further match in January, against Middlesbrough.
-Thirlaway and Ferguson scored one goal each to secure a victory and prgress Cardiff to fourth.
+Thirlaway and Ferguson scored one goal each to secure a victory and progress Cardiff to fourth.
 Keenor and Len Davies were again absent on international duty for Cardiff's 2–0 loss to Newcastle on 4 February, but returned to help their side 4–0 win over Huddersfield a week later, with Len Davies on the scoresheet to deny their opposition the chance to go top of the table.
 The match was Sam Irving 's last for the club as he was also allowed to leave to join Chelsea to sure up the club's finances.

 Ferguson scored his 15th league goal of the campaign to help his side to a 2–1 win over Birmingham on 22 February and was on target again three days later in a 2–0 win over Manchester United, both played at Ninian Park.
 However, the club's lacklustre form in away matches continued as they lost 3–0 to 21st place Portsmouth on 3 March.
 The travelled to Tottenham two days later and, despite being under pressure for long spells in the game, held out until conceding the only goal of the match shortly before the final whistle.
 Curtis became the third first team departure to raise funds after the game, joining Birmingham.
 Stewart made several signings from non-league sides to compensate for the sales, with Matt Robinson, Tom Helsby, William Roberts and Francis Harris all arriving by the end of the season, although none featured for the senior team during the campaign.